 Additional authenticated data (AAD) is any string that you pass to Cloud Key Management Service as part of an encrypt or decrypt request.
 AAD is used as an integrity check and can help protect your data from a confused deputy attack.
-The AAD string is base64-encoded and must be no larger than 64 KiB.
+The AAD string must be no larger than 64 KiB.

 Cloud KMS will not decrypt ciphertext unless the same AAD value is used for both encryption and decryption.

 AAD is bound to the encrypted data, because you cannot decrypt the ciphertext unless you know the AAD, but it is not stored as part of the ciphertext.
 AAD also does not increase the cryptographic strength of the ciphertext.
 Instead it is an additional check by Cloud KMS to authenticate a decryption request.

 In Cloud KMS, AAD is always present when you make a call to encrypt or decrypt - if you do not provide a value for AAD, then an empty string is used.
 If an empty string is used as the AAD for the encryption of plaintext, then only an empty string will allow decryption of the ciphertext.

-AAD is not logged by Cloud Audit Logging.
+AAD is not logged by Cloud Audit Logs.

 When to use AAD